North Carolina Eminent Domain Laws

 At this point, NCDOT has the right to take possession of the disputed land and place the financial compensation in an escrow account.
 If the owner does not contest the notice, the case is over.
 If the owner contests the notice, the matter usually goes before an ad hoc commission.
 This commission reviews all the evidence, including the initial NCDOT report and subsequent independent evaluation.
 The commission may also hear testimony from the current owner and from other material witnesses.

 One final note.
 Once the eminent domain process begins, it usually cannot be stopped.
 In most cases, the government will take the land sooner or later.
 The only issue is the amount of compensation.
 In some instances, courts have held that the attempted taking was completely unjustified.
 But in 2005’s Kelo v.
 City of New London, the United States Supreme Court broadly defined the right of eminent domain.
-Therefore, such results are rare.Count on a Diligent Attorney
+So, such results are rare.Count on a Diligent Attorney